simplificator/datatrans/README.markdown

 XML Transactions
 ================

-XML API is [deprecated](https://mailchi.mp/datatrans/basic-authdynamic-sign_reminder) by Datatrans.
-After June 3rd, 2024 all merchants will have to use JSON API.
+> [!IMPORTANT]
+>
+> Datatrans will stop supporting the XML API on June 3rd, 2024.
+The support in this gem will be removed in the next major release.
+Please use the [JSON API](#json-transactions) instead.

 If you have already a credit card alias or an authorized transaction you can use the convenient XML methods to process payments.